acerohernan/veet/README.md

 +-- docs // docs assets
 |   +-- screenshoots // full deployed application screenshoots
-+-- infra // Infrastructure as code with AWS CDK in typescript for deploying the app (comming soon) +-- package.json // main package.json for the repository +--
++-- infra // Infrastructure as code with AWS CDK in typescript for deploying the app (comming soon) +-- package.json // main package.json for the mono repository +--
 ```